 Is Writing Skills Considerably Enough?

 Studies showed rising demand for online writers, especially as most businesses operate online.
-Now, the skills required aren’t necessarily revolved in writing alone.
+Now, the skills required aren’t necessarily revolved around writing alone.

 According to Avil Beckford, the author of “Writers and the Skills They Need to Thrive in 2020 and Beyond” published on Medium, writers need to learn about the basics of SEO, content marketing, research, and personal branding.